 - Analysis of results

-“Whenever biocompatibility or chemical characterization testing information is included in a submission, the FDA recommends that complete test reports be provided for all tests performed unless a declaration of conformity without supplemental information can be appropriately provided.”
+"Whenever biocompatibility or chemical characterization testing information is included in a submission, the FDA recommends that complete test reports be provided for all tests performed unless testing is conducted under the ASCA program and it is determined that an ASCA Summary Test Report is sufficient or a declaration of conformity without supplemental information can be appropriately provided."

 Note: "The ISO 10993 series of standards do not specify either a method or test outcome, because these standards are both compendia and guidance.
 As such, these standards allow one to select different tests and methods, and do not necessarily include acceptance criteria.
 Therefore, to support a declaration of conformity and for FDA to assess conformance, for any tests selected under the ISO 10993 paradigm, the rationale for the test battery selected and the criteria used to determine acceptance should be provided.
 It has been FDA's experience that test reports often address this, and raw data is usually not necessary.
 There may be other testing for which a declaration of conformity can be submitted to FDA without supplemental information."